-10 Sep 4 Reasons Why You Need Yin Yoga In Your Life Now
+10 Sep 4 Reasons to Practice Yin Yoga

 What’s so unique about Yin Yoga?
 Let us count the ways.
 Like it or not, we live in a fast-paced world.
 There’s always that next person to meet or bills to pay, or job to finish.
 It doesn’t help that we’re also always glued to our smartphones with 24/7 access to the internet.
 It is mindlessly scrolling through other people’s “perfect lives”.
 All these stimuli can be distracting, even overwhelming, and the only thing one can do sometimes is to keep still.
 It’s no surprise then that in this busy world, there’s a need for more exercises that calm the body and mind.
 Yin Yoga does exactly this and a lot more.

 First developed in the 1970s by martial artist Paulie Zink, Yin Yoga was never designed to be a separate practice or branch Yoga, but merely a supplement to more active exercises and forms.
 In Yin Yoga, students are taught and trained to stay in specific asanas for extended periods.
 Forty-five seconds to a couple of minutes for beginners, and 5 minutes or more for advanced students.

 Here’s what makes this practice of long juicy stretches the next best thing.